Site and Significance

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!

-WMF’s work at Sardar Vallabhbhai Patel Stadium is made possible, in part, with support from the Getty Foundation.
+World Monuments Fund’s work at Sardar Vallabhbhai Patel Stadium has been made possible, in part, with support from the Getty Foundation.